Shimanim/Raid-Helper_JSON_Sorter/README.md

 # Raid-Helper JSON Sorter
+Pre-setup:
+Disable the Bench, Tentative and Absent buttons from your raid sheet:
+(./disable.png)
 Instructions to use:
 1. Click the 'Web View' button at the bottom of the signup sheet on Discord
 2. Right-click the 'JSON' button at the top right of the page and 'Save link as...'